Johnny-Morgan/hike-logger/static/testing/TESTING.md

     - Confirmed that the correct flash message was displayed.

-    - If the hike was one of the four latest hikes to be added to the database, it was confirmed that the latest hikes on the home page was updated.
+    - If the hike was one of the four latest hikes to be added to the database, it was confirmed that the latest hikes on the home page were updated.

 - Checked that clicking the 'Cancel' button on the delete_hike page redirects the user to the hike page.